Oliver1228/2ndminiproject/README.md

 =========================================================================================================================================================================

-The following processes were done in cleaning the data.
+The following processes were done in cleaning the data:

 A.	Merges the training and the test sets to create one data set.
     1. Reading first the individual datasets which include the following: